Those on the autism spectrum

 Autism is a different way of thinking.
 It tends to focus thought, intensify emotions and cloud communication.
-Students with autism and ADHD are challenging Common Core state-led goals for math and language literacy.
+Students with autism and ADHD challenge uniform Common Core state-led math and language programs.

 Sand Castles?
 Centralized conformity causes stress.
 Children do not fit into one box or learn the same way.
 The NCLB of 2001 launched standardization and pressure to advance disadvantaged students.
 It is not working.

 Beach Bums?
-One half of students are failing standardized tests.
+One half of students fail standardized tests.
 A small percentage of these students have autism and ADHD.
 These students may have no learning disability.
-Many of them are of above-average intelligence.
+Many of them have above-average intelligence.

 Help Literacy Programs

 Common Core is promoted by Pearson Education.
 This near-monopoly, private behemoth retains post-sale cash-flow interests in courseware.
-This serves to strengthen its stronghold over assessment and certification.
+This perpetuates its stronghold over assessment and certification.

 Just Dessert?
 Pearson is the no-bid winner in many states.
 It certifies teachers, grades tests, tracks behavior, diagnoses and treats ADHD.
 No national mandate oversees systems for primary, middle or higher education.

 Wild Country?
 ESSA replaced NCLB in 2015.
 The provisions did not eliminate periodic standardized testing or diminish school accountability for student performance.
 States were granted greater authority over academics.

 Glory Daze?
 ESSA largely remains the law of the land.
 Schools must annually test 95 percent of their students for adequate annual progress.
 They now can use tests other than state measures of college-level readiness.

 Uniform Look?
 Standardization may hurt learning by children of diverse cognition.
 Government Barriers stifle learning quality and morale.
 The focus should be to develop individual talents rather than spread mass thinking.

 Peak Season?
 Standardization causes students to disengage and “hate” school.
 Extra time for test completion accommodated a recent college entrance cheating scandal.
-Special equipment may be allowed for exams.
+Test answers also may be purchased or doctored.

 End Standard Lessons and Testing

 Wait and See?
 Parents express frustration with Common Core learning formulas.
 The experimental math is confusing and problematic to comprehend.
 Lack of reading variety is a failed exercise in boredom.